stefanthaler/stefanthaler.github.io/_drafts/DRAFT-on-eating-meat.md

 # Dismantled arguments
+There are a few arguments that follow faulty reasoning.

 ## You need meat because it contains essential nutrients
 This is simply not true.
 None of the essential vitamins, nutrients, and minerals are exclusively found in animal based products, and most of the plant-based alternatives are cheaper, more nutrient-dense sources.
 I've presented some alternatives from vitamins and nutrients that are typically associated with meat, but it easy to check for other minerals and vitamins that this is not true.
+It is not true for proteins (a check in nutrient database will reveal so), neither is it true for Vitamin B12, which is produced by bacteria and archaea, and can be found in untreated water and on plants if they are not washed.

 ## We should eat meat because it is natural to do so
-This argument typical goes along the lines: animals eat other animals, so it is natural to eat animals, which is why humans should do it.This argument is an appeal to nature, which is a logical fallacy.
+This argument typically goes along the lines: animals eat other animals, so it is natural to eat animals, which is why humans should do it.This argument is an appeal to nature, which is a logical fallacy.
 Just because some part of the natural world does something, or just because you can do something does not make it right, healthy or acceptable.

 Arguments that follow a similar structure could be used to allow absurd consequences, which is why we should reject it.
 For example, animals eat grass, so it is natural to eat grass, which is why we humans should do it.